What safety procedures will be implemented in case of an overseas arrival?

 Safer than most – we have access to world-class specialist medical care, including Oxford University’s teaching site John Radcliffe Hospital.
 This houses Oxfordshire’s main accident and emergency site and is also home to many research initiatives – including testing of a Covid-19 vaccine.
 The doctors and nurses at all hospitals in Oxford continue to be available for medical consultations throughout the COVID-19 outbreak.

-What is the contingency plans if our students are unable to travel in September?
+What are the contingency plans if our students are unable to travel between terms?

 Since our online learning has been a success, we believe that we can offer both on-site and remote learning simultaneously.
 Remote learning will be available until students are ready to arrive, and we will make sure to provide alternative learning provision so students enjoy effective teaching and impactful learning.
 No student, whether on-site or remote, will be put at a disadvantage.